 In addition, sensors can also be accommodated in the nose pod of the DA62 MPP.
 The multi sensor setup allows for simultaneous data acquisition.
 The new aircraft thus provides a high degree of flexibility for customers, offering strong and modern aerial survey and mapping configurations.

-SOMAG AG Jena at the digital launch event of the new D62 MPP SurveyStar
+SOMAG AG Jena at the digital launch event of the new DA62 MPP SurveyStar

-During the digital launch event, which will be broadcast in February 2021, the DA62 MPP SurveyStar will be introduced to existing and potential customers.
-SOMAG AG Jena will be online when the new Multi Purpose Platform is introduced.
+During the digital launch event, the DA62 MPP SurveyStar will be introduced to existing and potential customers.
+Join us on February 15, 2021 (UTC 16:00) on the DAI Youtube channel to watch the launch video of the new Multi Purpose Platform.